Ulcalib/parlecii-modpack/README.md

-# Modpack can be downloaded from [Dormeo](https://modrinth.com/modpack/dormeo)
+# Modpack can be downloaded from [Parlecii Pack](https://modrinth.com/modpack/parlecii-pack)

-### This modpack aims to give a mostly vanilla experience and is meant to be played with friends.
+This modpack aims to give a mostly vanilla experience and is meant to be played with friends.

-### The modpack was created with [Fabulously Optimized](https://modrinth.com/modpack/fabulously-optimized) as the base and mods were added on top to make for a better multiplayer or singleplayer playthrough.
+### Features

-## With the modpack You and Your friends can:
+With the modpack You and Your friends can:
 - play in VR
 - use shaders
 - talk with your friends in game